onthebusiness/harelang.org/content/tutorials/introduction.md

       One way of handling these errors is with `!`, which you already know how to use.
 A more elegant way is to use **match**.
-A match expression takes an expression between its parenthesis which can return one of several types from a tagged union, and each **case** handles one of these types.
+A match expression takes an expression between its parentheses which can return one of several types from a tagged union, and each **case** handles one of these types.
       The first case in this example is the successful path, which we'll talk about more momentarily.
 The second case handles a specific error: